-When the vapour of poppers is inhaled it very quickly enters the bloodstream through the mouth, throat and lungs, causing strong but short-lasting effects (typically lasting 2-5 minutes).
+When the vapour of poppers is inhaled, it very quickly enters the bloodstream via the mouth, throat and lungs, causing intense but short-lasting effects, typically 2-5 minutes.

-People report that it enhances sexual experiences (increasing intensity and making orgasms last longer).
+Anecdotal reports state that poppers enhance sexual experiences by increasing intensity and lengthening orgasms.
 Users report that poppers create feelings of wellbeing and increase sex drive.
 It is also used to facilitate sex because it relaxes muscles in the anus and vagina.
-However, some men have also reported problems getting or maintaining an erection when using poppers.
+However, some people have also reported problems getting or maintaining an erection when using poppers.

 The most common after-effect of the drug is headaches.
-People have also reported feeling nauseous and sick after using poppers.
-People may also feel very dizzy and can faint.
+Some have reported feeling nauseous after using poppers, and people may also feel very dizzy and can faint.

-People who use poppers heavily have developed crusty skin lesions around the nose, mouth and lips.
-Poppers can cause a chemical burn if it gets on the skin and should be washed off as fast as possible.
-When users get the liquid in their eye it is very painful.
-This requires prompt first aid of flushing with plenty of water.
+Some people who use poppers heavily have developed crusty skin lesions around the nose, mouth, and lips.
+Poppers can cause a chemical burn if the liquid comes into contact with the skin and should be washed off immediately.
+Contact with the eyes is very painful and requires prompt first aid of flushing with plenty of water.
 If discomfort continues, users should seek medical advice as soon as possible.

 Poppers lower blood pressure and increase heart rate.
-It could be more risky for people with heart conditions or abnormal blood pressure.
+It could be riskier for people with heart conditions or abnormal blood pressure.
 There could also be added risks for people with glaucoma or anaemia.

-Poppers taken with any drug that affects blood pressure could be risky.
-This includes any blood pressure medication and the erection inducing drugs such as sildenafil (Viagra).
-With poppers such drugs can dangerously affect blood pressure and heart rate causing a person to faint, or even have a heart attack or stroke.
+Mixing poppers with drugs which affect blood pressure is particularly risky.
+This includes any blood pressure medication and erection-inducing drugs, such as sildenafil (Viagra).
+The interaction of poppers with such drugs can dangerously affect blood pressure and heart rate, and can lead to fainting, heart attack or stroke.

 Support our work and help ensure that evidence-based research can influence policy and public opinion, not political or commercial agenda.